Assistance or Service Animal / Guide Dog

 If you are traveling outside the European Union, check the travel requirements with the consulate of the destination country.

-• For flights from/to the UK you must comply with the requirements established by the Department for Environment, Food and Rural Affairs (DEFRA).
-Which include:
+In addition to the general requirements, you must comply with the requirements established by the Department for Environment, Food and Rural Affairs (DEFRA), which include:

 • Training certification: your assistance dog must be trained by an accredited organization member of Assistance Dogs International (ADI), the International Guide Dog Federation (IGDF), or the Assistance Dogs Assessment Association (ADAA).
 If trained elsewhere, you must provide proof that the training meets or exceeds the standards set by these organizations.